nathanbirrell/natee.biz/index.md

 	</div>
 	<div class="medium-4 columns text-center skill">
 		<i class="fa fa-line-chart"></i>
-		<h3>Value focused</h3>
+		<h3>Business focused</h3>
-		<p>From the beginning of every project, I make sure there is a clear opportunity to deliver real business value.</p>
+		<p>Projects are priced on business value and work is delivered regularly for continuous feedback.</p>
 	</div>
 </section>

 <br />

-I am currently taking on work from March 2015 onwards, so please [email me](mailto:{{site.email}}) to find out how I can help your business.
+I am currently taking on work from April 2015 onwards, so please [email me](mailto:{{site.email}}) to find out how I can help your business.